Loss of Self Awareness

-A lack of insight can aggravate problems with understanding just as an inability to reflect can make it more difficult for people to recognise their limitations and reduces their ability to assess the implications this brings.
+A lack of self-awareness can aggravate problems with understanding just as an inability to reflect or have insight can make it more difficult for people to recognise their limitations, and reduces their ability to assess the implications this brings.

 Once someone can recognise what causes their feelings of loss, they can begin to pick up on cues.
-Awareness can develop as people begin to consciously notice frequent setbacks, rather than ‘simply being’ frustrated by them, and they stop using unconscious avoidance to try and limit incidences of error.
+Awareness can develop as people begin to consciously notice frequent setbacks, rather than being simply frustrated by them, and they stop using unconscious avoidance to try and limit incidences of error.
 There is a realisation that the fastest path is the direct one.

 Teaching yourself to pause when feelings of misunderstanding arise can help with this.
 First, you have to be able to recognise instances of feelings and emotions arising, and then you need to teach yourself to focus on events and make considerations.
 A great way to do this is to use reflective techniques which, when used regularly, help people to rebuild a foundation of personal opinions and life understanding and knowledge.
 You can begin to rebuild your sense of self by bringing awareness to experiences.